cu-mkp/m-k-manuscript-data/_texts/p-103v_tl.md

 ## Enema

- In order for the pipe to not hurt children at all, or those with swollen or protruding hemorrhoidal veins, one covers the pipe with a parcel of <span class="m">chicken entrail</span> and fold it over the end, and in this way, one gives the enema.
+ In order for the pipe to not hurt children at all, or those with swollen or protruding hemorrhoidal veins, one covers the pipe with a parcel of <span class="m">chicken entrail</span> & fold it over the end, & in this way, one gives the enema.